Residential Heavy Garbage Collection Schedule

 Vehicle tires

-Large trees, stumps, branches & Leaf and yard debris
+Large trees, stumps, branches & leaf and yard debris

 Please contact the hotline (902) 567-1337 for proper disposal options for materials listed above.
 Unacceptable items will not be removed from the curb.
 Residents will be required to remove uncollected materials and dispose of it properly.